Digital Library Spotlights

-1) Look for articles on Ecology in the full collection.
+1) Look for articles on Ecology (including Ecological or Green issues) in the full collection.

-Simply enter Ecology (or ecology as the search is not case sensitive).
+Simply enter Ecolog (or ecolog as the search is not case sensitive).
 Then press 'Catalogue search'.

 Try again with the box checked to see Digital Library items only and click on any link to save or view that item.

-Find articles about Ecology or Green issues by entering first term Ecology and second term Green, using OR.
+Find articles with terms Ecology/Ecological or Green by entering first term Ecolog and second term Green, using OR.

 2) Look for items about Cuba.